nptnc/HourSocket/README.md

 ### Connecting to a server
 - Using an executor of your choice (we suggest [Synapse X](https://x.synapse.to)<sub>Paid, Unavailable</sub> or [krnl](https://krnl.place)<sub>Free</sub>)
 - Inject into Roblox using your executor
-- Optionally set your server's IP and Port (If you aren't using a private server you can skip this step)
 - Execute the script:
 ```lua
 loadstring(game:HttpGet("https://raw.githubusercontent.com/nptnc/HourSocket/main/Client/Client.lua"))()